-Navaro refers to the case of Palestine among others to highlight the pioneering scholarly work that has proven significant in the development of new research practices and methods for the study of spaces suffering from dispossessions, mass violence, expropriations, and transformations.
+Navaro refers to the case of Palestine to highlight the pioneering scholarly work that has proven significant in the development of new research practices and methods for the study of spaces suffering from dispossessions, mass violence, expropriations, and transformations.
 In the Palestinian contexts, Navaro shows how this line of research has been conducted by Palestinian scholars—Palestinian historians in particular—who have had to think creatively about alternatives due to the hardships, difficulties, restrictions, and complications they have confronted in order to gain access to Israeli archives with Palestinian historical records and vast documents on Palestine.
 These research conditions, therefore, have compelled them to develop other methods for working on erasures and disappearances.
 A seminal work on Palestine to which Navaro refers is: All that Remains: The Palestinian Villages Occupied and Depopulated by Israel in 1948 (Khalidi, 1992).
 Navaro describes how this work illustrates the negative methodological approach she is developing and shows how Khalidi and his team “render erasure a component of the conceptualization of their research methodology,” thereby revealing how the authors study erasures by working within erasures.
 Erasure, Navaro observes, is “both the object of their analysis and the medium of and for their research practice and methodology” (p.
 196).

 By referring to sites of extermination, dispossession, and annihilation, she thus challenges the set of assumptions behind historical research’s perception of archives and the material they contain as a source of knowledge that can provide us with evidentiary materials and information.
 Calling on scholars to take seriously the “black holes” that emerge in the study of mass violence, Navaro introduces the concept of “negative methodology,” challenging the idea of methods, the availability and presence of evidence, and the existence and tangibility of materials.
 Navaro’s negative methodology assumes absences, erasures, denials, and misappropriations rather than presences and accessibility.
 She advocates adopting the former as a starting point and as a precondition for field research rooted in conflict-laden zones and settler-colonial contexts.

-Alongside the example of Palestine, Navaro also refers to Afro-pessimist and Black scholarship on the limits of documenting the experience of slaves and slavery to argue against the empiricist approach characterizing many ethnographic works.
+In addition, Navaro refers to Afro-pessimist and Black scholarship on the limits of documenting the experience of slaves and slavery to argue against the empiricist approach characterizing many ethnographic works.
 One example of Black scholarship Navaro cites is the work of Saidiya Hartman (2008), which identifies the epistemic violence of slave owners embedded in all the records that were hidden, erased, and cannot be known.
 Navaro (2020) points out Hartman’s approach which aims to challenge the empiricist approach of documenting slavery through archival research, by showing how she starts first with “imagining what cannot be verified, rather than with “what would aim to give voice to the slave” (p.
 164).